-- 4.2.1 Storage of Data Base Usernames and Passwords - Database usernames and passwords may be stored in a file separate from the executing body of the program's code.
-This file must not be world readable or writeable. - Database credentials may reside on the database server.
+- Database credentials may reside on the database server.
 In this case, a hash function number identifying the credentials may be stored in the executing body of the program's code. - Database credentials may be stored as part of an authentication server (i.e., an entitlement directory), such as an LDAP server used for user authentication.
 Database authentication may occur on behalf of a program as part of the user authentication process at the authentication server.
 In this case, there is no need for programmatic use of database credentials. - Database credentials may not reside in the documents tree of a web server. - Passwords or pass phrases used to access a database must adhere to the Password Policy.

-4.3 Retrieval of Database User Names and Passwords
+Retrieval of Database User Names and Passwords

-- 4.3.1 If stored in a file that is not source code, then database user names and passwords must be read from the file immediately prior to use.
-Immediately following database authentication, the memory containing the user name and password must be released or cleared. - 4.3.2 The scope into which you may store database credentials must be physically separated from the other areas of your code, e.g., the credentials must be in a separate source file.
-The file that contains the credentials must contain no other code but the credentials (i.e., the user name and password) and any functions, routines, or methods that will be used to access the credentials. - 4.3.3 For languages that execute from source code, the credentials' source file must not reside in the same browsable or executable file directory tree in which the executing body of code resides.
+If stored in a file that is not source code, then database user names and passwords must be read from the file immediately prior to use.
+Immediately following database authentication, the memory containing the user name and password must be released or cleared.

+The scope into which you may store database credentials must be physically separated from the other areas of your code, e.g., the credentials must be in a separate source file.
+The file that contains the credentials must contain no other code but the credentials (i.e., the user name and password) and any functions, routines, or methods that will be used to access the credentials.

+For languages that execute from source code, the credentials' source file must not reside in the same browsable or executable file directory tree in which the executing body of code resides.